woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-zen-motorcycle-maintenance-quality/en/2025-12-29-zen-motorcycle-maintenance-quality.md

 ## 2. The Meaning of 'Becoming One' and How Reason Interferes

-Why do we find it difficult to feel unity with objects or tasks?
+Why do I find it difficult to feel unity with objects or tasks?

 ### State of Separation vs. State of Unity